 - Applicant materials are distributed electronically to Hiring Managers and Search Committees for their review

 - Hiring Managers can track search results.

-- Offices of Human Resources, Office of the Provost/Academic Affairs, and Equity, Diversity & Global Outreach have recruitment oversight - to track the status of all recruitments on campus using a variety of standard reports and queries
+- Offices of Human Resources and Payroll, Office of the Provost/Academic Affairs, and Equity, Diversity & Global Outreach have recruitment oversight - to track the status of all recruitments on campus using a variety of standard reports and queries

 Training is offered every 6 weeks.